CrookedGrin/qm-autofill/README.md

 1. If you want to update your saved fields, hit "Save" again at any point.
 *WARNING*: _Hitting "Save" will the **overwrite** your stored entries with what's currently in the form_.
 1. The next time you load QueryManager.com, you can hit "Fill" to apply the stored data.

+## Notes

+- Each QueryManager form is configured slightly differently, depending on how the agent set it up.
+Some fields might look the same, but actually have a slightly different name / id for different agents.
+For example, one form might have a `sample_pages` field and another might have a `sample_chapters` field.
+This script just matches an exact field ID, so you might have to populate the same thing again.
+But the storage is additive, so the next time you encounter that field, the script will be able to populate it.
+- If you want to see the data the script is saving, you can see it by opening [your browser's Inspector panel](https://blog.hubspot.com/website/how-to-inspect), going to the `Application` pane, and looking under `localStorage`.
+Once you've saved, you'll see an entry there for `https://querymanager.com`, with a table of the stored values.
+You can clear the data from there, but you won't be able to restore it, so be careful.
+- If you're logging into QueryTracker, be aware that this script will save your QT password unencrypted in `localStorage`.
+If enough people complain about that, I may add an option to disable or encrypt it.
+- Formatting in QueryManager is weird.
+I've done my best to preserve it, but your mileage may vary.
+Check your work!
+- Make sure you've followed the agent's instructions and checked whether anything is different from the last form you submitted.